Towards Efficient Medical Reasoning with Minimal Fine-Tuning Data: Experiment

-\paragraph{Evaluation.} We report average accuracy for each task.
-To accommodate for formatting variability in model outputs, correctness is determined via a two-step process: (1) we first check for an exact match of the correct option identifier; (2) if that fails, we then check for the presence of the ground-truth answer text within the generated content.
+We fine-tuned all selected models using LoRA \cite{lora} with the following hyperparameters: the LoRA target modules include the query, key, and value projections; the LoRA rank was set to 8; the maximum context length was 8,192 tokens; the learning rate was $1\times10^{-4}$ with a cosine decay schedule; and training was conducted for 3 epochs.
+All training runs were performed on a Ubuntu 22.04 server equipped with 4x NVIDIA A800 GPUs.
+We report the average accuracy for each task.
+To accommodate formatting variability in model outputs, correctness is determined via a two-step process: (1) we first check for an exact match of the correct option; (2) if that fails, we then check for the presence of the ground-truth answer text within the generated content.
 An answer is deemed incorrect only if both steps fail.
-Full results of all experiments in this paper are provided in Appendix \ref{app:full_all}.
+Full results of all experiments in this paper are provided in App.~\ref{app:full_all}.